Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Introduction

-Motion, essential for visual processing, is leveraged in unsupervised models like RAFT \cite{teed2020raft} to capture movement in videos effectively.
-Sestini et. al. \cite{sestini2023fun} introduced FUN-SIS, integrating realistic instrument segmentation masks (referred to as \textit{shape-priors}) sourced from various datasets with optical flow information.
-Despite its novelty, FUN-SIS's dependency on the \textit{shape-priors} and its non-end-to-end nature limited its application.
-Recently, Lian et. al. \cite{Lian_2023_CVPR} brought forward RCF, a wholly unsupervised model for video object segmentation (VOS), showcasing the critical role of motion.
-The success of this model underlines the importance of optical flow quality in unsupervised learning, setting a new benchmark for instrument segmentation without manual annotations.
+Motion plays an essential role in visual processing and is widely utilised in unsupervised models like RAFT \cite{teed2020raft} to effectively capture movement in videos.
+Sestini et. al. \cite{sestini2023fun} introduced FUN-SIS, which integrates realistic instrument segmentation masks (referred to as \textit{shape-priors}) from various datasets with optical flow information.
+Despite its novelty, FUN-SIS's dependency on the \textit{shape-priors} and its non-end-to-end nature limited its applicability.
+Recently, Lian et. al. \cite{Lian_2023_CVPR} brought forward RCF, a fully unsupervised model for video object segmentation (VOS), demonstrating the critical role of motion.
+The success of RCF highlights the importance of optical flow quality in unsupervised learning, establishing a new benchmark for instrument segmentation without manual annotations.

-Unlike the high-quality optical flow found in natural videos, surgical footage often shows low quality due to challenges such as dark areas, abrupt movements, and stationary instruments, as shown in Figure~\ref{fig1}.
+Unlike the high-quality optical flow found in natural videos, surgical footage often suffers from low flow quality due to the factors such as dark areas, abrupt movements, and stationary instruments, as shown in Fig.~\ref{fig1}.
 Following the approach of the RCF model~\cite{Lian_2023_CVPR}, we aim to reduce the impact of low-quality optical flow on our model.
-Liao et al.~\cite{liao2023mobile} highlighted the importance of segmenting boundaries clearly, a task made difficult by the often blurred boundaries in surgical optical flow.
-Drawing on the method used in Super-BPD~\cite{Wan_2020_CVPR}, we use angular measurements to detect these boundaries in the flow, ensuring our model focuses only where it's most reliable.
-Moreover, the frequent presence of low-quality optical flow in surgery videos poses a notable challenge.
-To tackle this, we drop the most difficult samples in each batch.
-Additionally, the subtle movement of some tools, barely captured by optical flow, can lead to model insensitivity.
-By varying frame rates beyond the standard, we improve the detection of these less visible movements.
+Liao et al.~\cite{liao2023mobile} highlighted the importance of accurately segmenting boundaries, a task complicated by the blurred boundaries in surgical optical flow.
+Inspired by Super-BPD~\cite{Wan_2020_CVPR}, we employ angular measurements to detect these unclear boundaries in the flow, ensuring the model focuses on the most reliable region.
+Additionally, the frequent presence of low-quality optical flow in surgery videos presents a notable challenge.
+To address this, we drop the most difficult samples in each batch.
+Furthermore, the subtle movement of certain instruments, often not captured by optical flow, can reduce the model sensitivity.
+By varying frame rates beyond the standard, we enhance the detection of these less visible movements.